Shah-Shishir/Mine.UI/README.md

 # Mine.UI
-In this repository, I place all of my HTML, CSS and Javascript practices.
+In this repository, I place all of my UI practices.